jessicastow/AIMS_Masters_Application/README.md

 In how many ways can the robot move from A to B and visit all points along the way?

-For example, in the following grid, represented in text as
+For example, in the following grid, represented in text as:
 ```
 A . .
 . .
 B